 It was Boxing Day 1987 at 7:30pm and I was settled in my bedroom watching a movie premiere on my brand new Pye 12″ TV.
-A few months previous I’d rented a video of a cartoon series called Filmation’s Ghostbusters and had enjoyed it but that was all the shop had.
+A few months previous I’d rented a video of a cartoon series called Filmation’s Ghostbusters and had enjoyed it, but that was all the shop had.
 Then I found out a new ghost busting cartoon was to begin in January and the film that inspired it was being shown at Christmas.
 Some friends were big fans of the movie and were understandably confused when I asked them if it had the flying car and the gorilla in it.

-Knowing this movie had nothing to do with the show I’d seen I curiously began watching.
+So, back to 1987 and, knowing this movie had nothing to do with the Filmation show, I curiously began watching.
 Curiosity soon gave way to thrills and plenty of laughter.
-I quickly forgot all about Filmation’s cartoon (based on a 70s live-action show) and on Tuesday 11th January at 4:20pm the first UK episode of The Real Ghostbusters (actually episode eight of season two) aired on CiTV and I was immediately hooked.
+I quickly forgot all about the previous cartoon (based on a 70s live-action show) and on Tuesday 11th January at 4:20pm the first UK episode of The Real Ghostbusters (actually episode eight of season two) aired on CiTV and I was immediately hooked.

 I have a distinct memory of playing that section back and pausing it at the exact moment Cilla or Bob held up the premiere issue of The Real Ghostbusters so I could try to see the date.
 All I could make out on the fuzzy pause screen was “March” and it had been mentioned it was going to be fortnightly.
 Knowing how Marvel UK dated their comics with that of the next issue (kind of like an expiry date) I patiently waited.
 When I say that I obvious mean very impatiently, running to the newsagents each Saturday to see if it was out yet.

 Crestfallen, I put all my hopes into that final box.
 I mean, a first issue can’t be late!
 I was told to wait until the afternoon but instead after one hour I ran to the shop myself.
 I didn’t even stop to find it on the shelves and instead went straight to the counter to ask if it had arrived.
-It had and they’d kindly put a copy aside for me.
+It had, and they’d kindly put a copy aside for me.
 I immediately asked for a regular order before I even left and again I ran home as quickly as my feet could take me and jumped up onto the sofa to read it.

-This Friday marks the 33rd anniversary of that very day and the premier issue of one of Marvel UK’s most successful comics.
+This Friday marks the 33rd anniversary of that very day and the premiere issue of one of Marvel UK’s most successful comics.
 I’ve read a few of the annuals in previous years for the old blog site but now I’ve been able to get hold of a copy of #1 and I’m going to give it the full OiNK Blog real time read through this Friday.
 I may not have any more issues yet (yet!) to follow up on but it’s still going to be fun to relive this one.

-You can now read the review of #1 as I dip my toe in the waters of what could become a future collection for the blog at some point.
+UPDATE: You can now read the review of #1 as I dip my toe in the waters of what could become a future collection for the blog at some point.